-As with previous weeks there have been developments along the frontline, however, although these indicate ongoing efforts by both Ukraine and Russia to position themselves as best as possible prior to any negotiations in 2025, they do not present any changes to the threat picture towards maritime operations in the northwestern Black Sea.
-Similarly, previous comments on possible timelines for ending the war, recent comments have been varied and do not indicate anything concrete - but do underline the ongoing uncertainty of when any real negotiations will take place.
-Several countries have proposed to host any future talks, but this too does not indicate anything concrete development.
+Similar to previous weeks though there have been developments along the frontline, these most likely represent ongoing efforts by both Ukraine and Russia to position themselves as best as possible prior to any negotiations in 2025.
+Furthermore, they do not present any changes to the threat picture towards maritime operations in the northwestern Black Sea.
+Recent comments on possible timelines for ending the war, have been varied and do not indicate anything concrete - but do underline the ongoing uncertainty of when any real negotiations will take place.
+Nevertheless, the ongoing commentary also indicates the continuous focus a format for possible future talks - although the degree of actual sincerity, to enter into earnest talks, could also be questioned.
+Several countries have previously proposed to host any future talks, but this too does not indicate anything concrete development.

-Current circumstances are therefore likely to continue, and both parties will continue to be both bullish and bearish, given that both Russia and Ukraine are reportedly able to keep up the fight, at present levels, as both are seemingly not able to escalate much beyond current levels of engagement.
+Current circumstances are therefore likely to continue, given that both Russia and Ukraine are reportedly able to keep up the fight, at present levels, as both are seemingly not able to escalate much beyond current levels of engagement.
 However, previous comments on negotiation positions, and earlier expressions by both Ukraine and Russia of possible redlines and aspects open to negotiation should still be seen as testing the waters to explore the other's position.
-That said, it cannot be ruled out that developments may occur quickly if both sides are presented with hardline ultimate negotiation positions - which may well be outlined by the US in order to attempt a quick conclusion - although recent comments by the US indicate they may be preparing a longer negotiation process to attempt a more sustainable solution to the war.
+That said, it cannot be ruled out that developments may occur quickly if both sides are presented with hardline ultimate negotiation positions - which may well be outlined by the US in order to attempt a quick conclusion - although comments by the US indicate they may be preparing a longer negotiation process to attempt a more sustainable solution to the war.